• Ms. Monroe

 1. Project Lead the Way- Principals in Biomedical Science -

-In this Principles of Biomedical Science (PBS) class, students investigate concepts of biology and medicine as they explore health conditions including heart disease, sickle-cell disease, DNA mutations, and infectious diseases.
+In the Principles of Biomedical Science (PBS) class, students investigate concepts of biology and medicine as they explore health conditions including heart disease, sickle-cell disease, DNA mutations, and infectious diseases.
+This is the first class of the four (4) course program.
+The second class of the program is called Human Body Systems, the third is Medical Interventions, and the last class is called Biomedical Interventions.

-The project-based aspects of the Project Lead The Way curriculum give students a chance to apply what they know, identify a problem, find unique solutions, and lead their own learning, rather than be passive recipients of information in a question-and-answer, right-or-wrong learning environment.
+This project-based course uses projects and extended experiments as assessments with limited unit tests.
+The Project Lead The Way curriculum gives students a chance to apply what they know, identify a problem, find unique solutions, and lead their own learning, rather than be passive recipients of information in a question-and-answer, right-or-wrong learning environment.

 PLTW courses are aligned with Common Core State Standards in math and English Language Arts, Next Generation Science Standards, and other national and state standards.
-Courses are designed to complement math and science courses offered by a school and in some instances are used as the core curriculum.
+Courses are designed to complement math and science courses offered by LBHS and in some instances, are used as the core curriculum.

 When students understand how their education is relevant to their lives and future careers, they get excited, and that is why